zafnz/zmcontrol-megaptz/README.md

 - Name: MegaPTZ
 - Type: FFmpeg
 - Protocol: MegaPTZ
-- Can Reset: <Optional if you want it>
+- Can Reset: &lt;Optional if you want it&gt;
 - On the other tabs, set the following:
 - Can Move, Can Move Diagonolly, Can Move Continous
 - Can Pan, Can Tilt, Can Zoom, Can Zoom Continuous